What Does Osha Approved Prescription Safety Glasses Mean?

 Technically, OSHA doesn’t “approve” your safety glasses; ANSI certifies them as either “protective” or “not protective.”
 ANSI develops the standards a pair of safety glasses must meet to be protective while you are at work around certain hazards.

-Most of the time, you’ll want to make sure your safety eyewear is ANSI Z87.1-2020 certified.
+Most of the time, you’ll want to make sure your safety eyewear is ANSI Z87+ certified.
 This certification ensures your safety eyewear meets the latest safety standards for impact resistance, arguably the most crucial facet of any safety eyewear.

-1. High-velocity impact test.
+High-velocity impact test.
 With the safety glasses on a headform, a ball bearing is fired directly at the glasses at a high speed.
 To obtain ANSI certification, the glasses must not break or shatter — make it or break it.

-These tests certify that the eyewear will protect your eyes in scenarios that could lead to vision damage or total vision loss.
+This test certifies that the eyewear will protect your eyes in scenarios that could lead to vision damage or total vision loss.

 Where Can You Buy OSHA Prescription Safety Glasses?

 Just like purchasing your regular eyeglasses, you can’t just go to the store and select something off the shelf.
 The mass-produced safety glasses you find at the home improvement store aren’t the best option.
+In addition to being cheaply made and probably not ANSI Z87 certified, they’re just not attractive.

 That’s why Stoggles is the solution you need.
 Let’s discuss the eyewear that you’ll be excited to wear wherever you go.